StevenTammen/bibledocs.org/content/longer-topical-studies/central-baptist-winter-2022-2023-how-to-discern-the-voice-of-god/does-the-voice-align-with-gods-character/_index.md

 {{% /quote %}}

 (We are still focused on Exodus 24:12 here).

-We do have a purpose clause here ("the teaching and the commandment I have written *in order to* teach them [the people]").
-The problem is not with this observation, but with the interpretation of it.

 Our author's argument goes something along the lines of "how can the tablets be said to 'teach the people' if they are locked up in the Ark of the Covenant?"